billvaglienti/ProtoGen/README.md

 - `compare` AND `comparefile` : When used within the context of a packet these attributes trigger the output of an additional comparison function that uses packet pointers (rather than structure pointers) to do the comparison.
 The structure comparison function is still output.

 - `print` AND `printfile` : When used within the context of a packet these attributes trigger the output of an additional print function that uses packet pointers (rather than structure pointers) to do the print.
 The structure print function is still output.

+- `dbc` : If set to `true` this attribute specifies that this packet will generate DBC outputs if a dbc file was specified on the command line.

 ### Packet : Data subtags